 On the central plateau, which is some 600 metres above sea level, the average day temperature is between 20°C in August and 26°C in February.

 On the coast, the temperatures are higher by about three to five degrees.

-The northern and the western parts of the island are warmer and drier than the eastern and the southern regions. over 4 years ago
+The northern and the western parts of the island are warmer and drier than the eastern and the southern regions. almost 5 years ago